Spelis/monkeytype-cli/README.md

 ### Installing monkeytype-cli:
 #### Windows:
 Official Windows Binaries will never be supported for monkeytype-cli.
 But you can build it with PyInstaller or similar.
+But beware issues!
+(Recommended to add to PATH!)

 #### Arch Linux:
 `yay -S monkeytype-cli`